thibaultyou/prompt-library/prompts/github_issue_creation_assistant/view.md

-# GitHub Issue Creator
+# GitHub Issue Creation Assistant

 ### ✏️ One-line Description

-**Creates well-structured GitHub Issues from user input and project context**
+**Creates well-structured GitHub Issues from various inputs**

 ### 📄 Description

-This prompt transforms natural language descriptions, code snippets, and contextual information into perfectly formatted GitHub Issues.
-It analyzes user input and project context to create comprehensive issue reports following best practices, including categorization, prioritization, and suggested labels, milestones, and assignees.
+This prompt engineers an AI assistant that specializes in creating well-structured GitHub Issues from diverse inputs.
+It analyzes user input and project context to generate comprehensive, properly formatted issues that follow best practices, including appropriate categorization, labeling, and assignment.

 ### 🔧 Variables